 Buy a house.

-I’m hesitant to put this category up here— because I totally understand that south florida living is much different than other parts of the country and the world.
-For instance, I know I could not in any way have bought a house on the west coast or in new england, but here and other places, it’s possible.
+I’m hesitant to put this category up here— because I totally understand that south Florida living is much different than other parts of the country and the world.
+For instance, I know I could not in any way have bought a house on the west coast or in New England, but here and other places, it’s possible.
 Paying rent takes money out of your pocket that you will never see again.
 Paying a mortgage is an investment that you will see and if needed, have returned.
 The cost of my house makes most peoples mouths drop— double digits over here for this short sale house.
 My mortgage is half of what my rent was— even when I was living in a 350 sq space apartment.
 So if you can, invest in a house.

 You don’t need a big one (a house that is).

 Big houses cost more money.
 They require more upkeep.
 You need to buy more things to fill them.
 Your utility bills increase as your house size increases.
 Consider down-sizing, and know that a smaller house does not mean less.
 Edit: as of 2019 we’ve downsized and LOVE it.

 If you don’t have money, don’t spend it.